 Teams run 10–20 MCP servers with no visibility into which are slow, which fail silently, or which tools are called most.
-MCPHub is the control plane they're missing.
+MCPHub is the control plane they're missing — with multi-tenant workspaces, per-server auth, and a live tool playground.

 Total Servers